Cruiser (motorcycle): Terminology

 Harley-Davidsons and other cruisers with extensive luggage for touring have been called, sometimes disparagingly or jocularly, baggers, or full baggers, as well as dressers, full dressers, or full dress tourers.
 These terms are no longer limited to cruisers, but may be any touring motorcycle.

-Customisation
+Customization

 Cruisers are often the basis for custom motorcycle projects that result in a bike modified to suit the owner's ideals, and as such are a source of pride and accomplishment.

-Power cruiser
+Power cruisers

-Power cruiser is a name used to distinguish bikes in the cruiser class that have higher levels of power.
-They often come with upgraded brakes and suspensions, better ground clearance, and premium surface finishes, as well as more exotic or modern muscular (non-traditional cruiser) styling.
+Power cruiser bikes are named for their higher levels of power.
+They often feature upgraded brakes and suspensions, better ground clearance, and premium surface finishes, and may have more exotic or modern muscular (non-traditional cruiser) styling.

 Many power cruisers and Japanese cruisers of the 1980s have more neutral riding positions.
-While traditional cruisers have limited performance and turning ability due to a low-slung design, power cruisers or similar performance-oriented cruisers can be leaned farther for better cornering.
+While traditional cruisers have limited performance and turning ability due to a low-slung design, power cruisers or similar performance-oriented cruisers can be leaned further for better cornering.
 Otherwise, customization can increase the bike's lean angle to enable cornering at higher speeds.